-The IPHC's interim management procedure strives to maintain the total mortality of halibut across its range from all sources based on a reference level of fishing intensity so that the Spawning Potential Ratio (SPR) is equal to 46 percent.
-The reference fishing intensity of F46 percent SPR seeks to allow a level of fishing intensity that is expected to result in approximately 46 percent of the spawning stock biomass per recruit compared to an unfished stock (i.e., no fishing mortality).
-Lower values indicate higher fishing intensity.
-The 2020 stock assessment and estimates of fishing intensity were enhanced by newly available data on the male/female sex ratio of commercial fishery landings.
-Refined and quantified information on the sex ratio affected the treatment of the stock assessment data for the directed commercial fishery in the stock assessment models; it did not change the treatment or sex ratio estimates of mortalities associated with the recreational. subsistence. or nondirected halibut fisheries.
-Additional information on the status of the halibut resource under these catch limit alternatives is provided in the Analysis (see ADDRESSES).
+The IPHC's current interim management procedure that was adopted in 2020 strives to maintain the total mortality of halibut across its range from all sources based on a reference level of fishing intensity so that the Spawning Potential Ratio (SPR) is equal to 43 percent.
+The reference fishing intensity of F43 percent SPR seeks to allow a level of fishing intensity that is expected to result in approximately 43 percent of the spawning biomass per recruit compared to an unfished stock (i.e., no fishing mortality).
+Lower F values would be expected to result in higher fishing intensity.
+The 2021 stock assessment and estimates of fishing intensity were enhanced by newly available data on the male/female sex ratio for the 2020 commercial fishery landings.
+Combined with similar data collected from 2017 to 2019 in the commercial fisheries, the information on the sex ratio affected the treatment of the stock assessment data for the directed commercial fishery in the stock assessment models; it did not change the treatment or sex ratio estimates of the mortalities associated with the recreational, subsistence, or non-directed halibut fisheries.